 PMI’s PM NETWORK magazine has reported that the sectors to watch for project management hiring opportunities are technology, global infrastructure, energy, financial services and health care.
 Then, the Project Management Institute (PMI) stated that project based-industries could be at risk due to the lack of skilled project managers, based on a study conducted by The Anderson Economic Group (AEG).
 Between the years 2010 and 2020, an estimated 15.7 million new project management jobs will be added globally, reaching an economic impact of over $18 trillion across seven project-intensive industries.

 Whatever sector you want to work in, the demand for leaders and team members with project management skills is growing.
 Our program has been designed to help anyone, from the new graduate to the experienced professional, looking to acquire this highly regarded skill set.

-PMI® is a registered mark of the Project Management Institute, Inc.
+PMI®, PMP®, and CAPM® are registered marks of the Project Management Institute, Inc.